shakirmole/phpDropboxDatabaseBackup/README.md

 # phpDropboxDatabaseBackup
-Backup MySQL Database and Backup to Dropbox
+Backup MySQL Database, ZIP and Backup to Dropbox

 A big thank you to all those who shared their database backup and dropbox upload scripts